MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 ### Animation Controllers

 Animation controllers work with states.
 An animation controller can have an unlimited number of states.
 Only one of these states is active at a time.
-The controller can transition to other states through MoLang expressions.
+The controller can transition to other states through Molang expressions.
 Each state can play a distinct set of animations, sounds, and particle effects.

 Each time the entity is loaded by the client, for example, when joining a world, the animation controller starts in an initial state.
 This state is called `default` by default.